-1 Year 3 Years \$102 \$318
+1 Year 3 Years 5 Years 10 Years \$102 \$318 \$552 \$1,225

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-The Fund is a new fund and has no portfolio turnover information as of the date of this Prospectus.
+During the period July 10, 2023 (commencement of operations) through June 30 2024, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.